 Common signs of autism (autism behavior) include marked differences in the way an individual socializes, communications and behaves.
 Let’s talk about some of the most tell-tale autism signs.

-As you learn more about autism, you’ll find there are certain behaviors common amongst afflicted children.
-Let’s look at some of the most common behaviors associated with autism:
+As you learn more about autism, you’ll find there are certain behaviors common amongst afflicted autistic kids.
+These autism signs and autism symptoms are also true for autism in adults.
+Let’s look at some of the most common autism signs: (2)